artus-analysis/Artus/DOCUMENTATION.md

 -------------------------------------------------------------------------------

 There are several ways an user can put together the plotdict:
-	1. With Harry's built-in command-line parser (shell scripts are possible)
+	1. With Harry's built-in command-line parser `harry` (custom shell scripts are possible)
-	3. With python scripts
+	2. With custom python scripts
-	4. With json config files
+	3. With json config files

 Type `harry -h` to display a list with the available options.